f4exb/sdrangel/plugins/channelrx/demodradiosonde/readme.md

 * Serial - The serial number of the radiosonde.
 Double clicking on this column will search for the radiosone on https://sondehub.org/
 * Frame - Frame number
 * Phase - Flight phase: On ground, Ascent and Descent.
-* Lat (°) - Latitude in degrees, North positive.
+* Lat (ï¿½) - Latitude in degrees, North positive.
 Double clicking on this column will search for the radiosonde on the Map.
-* Lon (°) - Longitude in degrees, East positive.
+* Lon (ï¿½) - Longitude in degrees, East positive.
 Double clicking on this column will search for the radiosonde on the Map.
 * Alt (m) - Altitude in metres.
 * Spd (km/h)  - Speed over ground in kilometres per hour.
 * VR (m/s) - Vertical climb rate in metres per second.
-* Hdg (°) - Heading in degrees.
+* Hdg (ï¿½) - Heading in degrees.
 * P (hPA) - Air pressure in hectopascals.
 Not all RS41s include a pressure sensor.
 A value ending with 'U' indicates a uncalibrated estimate and may be inaccurate.
-* T (°C) - Air temperature in degrees Celsius.
+* T (ï¿½C) - Air temperature in degrees Celsius.
 A value ending with 'U' indicates a uncalibrated estimate and may be inaccurate.
 * U (%) - Relative humidity in percent.
 A value ending with 'U' indicates a uncalibrated estimate and may be inaccurate.
 * Bat (V) - Battery voltage in Volts.
 * Bat - Battery status: OK or low.
-* PCB (°C) - Temperature of PCB.
+* PCB (ï¿½C) - Temperature of PCB.
 * PWM (%) - Humidity sensor heater PWM (Pulse Width Modulation) setting, in percent.
 * TX (%) - Transmit power in percent.
 * Max SF - Maximum subframe number.